mrsalieri/compare-packages/README.md

 # compare-packages
-NodeJS + MongoDB API for comparing up to dateness of package dependencies of Github repos.
+NodeJS + MongoDB API for detecting up to dateness of package dependencies of Github repos.
 Email addresses can be collected to send outdated package reports daily.
 Also a React UI that developed for the API is available below https://github.com/mrsalieri/compare-packages-ui

 ## Installation